software-students-spring2025/1-specification-exercise-give-me-admin/README.md

    As a user with multiple accounts, I want the app to compile all my expense data into one dashboard so that I can keep track of my overall spending easily.

 6. **Consistent Expense Tracking:**
-   As a user who struggles with overspending, I want a simple and intuitive expense tracking system that consistently records my transactions so I can monitor and adjust my spending habits.
+   **As a new user who struggles with overspending, I want a simple and intuitive expense tracking app that consistently records my transactions so I can check and adjust my spending habits.**

 7. **Savings Goal Management:**
-   As a user planning for the future, I want a feature that helps me set, track, and monitor savings goals so that I can effectively prepare for future financial needs.
+   **As a user planning for the future, I want a easy way to set, track, and monitor savings goals every day so that I can effectively prepare for future financial needs**

 8. **Automated Expense Entry:**
    As a user who finds manual expense classification tedious, I want the app to streamline expense entry with automation and smart suggestions, ensuring accurate categorization without extra effort.